tiyanamattox12-coder/cs32-final-project/README.md

 2. It scans the template for blanks and identifies the part of speech needed for each
 3. The user is prompted to enter a word for each blank, without seeing the story
 4. Once all blanks are filled, the completed story is displayed
+# Run it!
+1. In terminal enter python main.py
+2. User will be prompted to input the Madlib text number they would like to run.
+3. User will be prompted to answer questions pertaining to nouns, adjectives, verbs corresponding to the amount for each in the specified Madlib text.
+4. After user enters answers the code will output the finished Madlib.
 # Team Members
 * Tiyana Mattox
 * Anjali